PunkWare/map-sql/README.md

-# map-sql
+# `map-sql`

-A Clojure library designed to provide SQL-like functions (and macros) for a data structure based on maps.
+A Clojure library designed to provide SQL-like syntax for small in-memory database.
-The library is designed to be used with the REPL.

 ## Releases and Dependency Information